8BitGinger/studentPortfolio/READEME.md

 ## Roadmap
-We will be adding Javascript future projects and other items to keep this a working Portfolio Need to update the Contact me links from Images to Icons via Font Awesome soon.
+We will be adding Javascript future projects and other items to keep this a working Portfolio

 ## Contributing:
 ```